68th Street–Hunter College station: Elevator installation

-In December 2021, a $177 million contract for the renovations was awarded to Forte/Citnalta JV.
+In December 2021, a contract for the renovations was awarded to Forte/Citnalta JV.
 The latest design moved the street elevator next to a relocated stair at the northeast corner of 68th Street and Lexington Avenue; an engineering analysis confirmed the original location of the proposed elevator, at the southeast corner of the intersection under the overhang of Hunter College East, was structurally infeasible.
 A relocated street stair on the west side of Lexington Avenue opened in October 2022, and the midblock entrance to the northbound platform opened in March 2023.
-The project is scheduled for completion in December 2024.
+The elevators were finally opened in December 2024, having cost $177 million.